 Letting the person know that you’re ending the conversation allows you to leave without irreparably damaging your relationship or being a doormat.

-This is a particularly useful comeback to a rude person who is prying or making judgements on your personal life.
+This is a particularly useful comeback to a rude person who is prying or making judgments on your personal life.
 It very clearly indicates that you are taken aback by what has been said, and yet it allows you to keep your cool instead of becoming irate.

 Plus, if the person you’re talking to didn’t actually mean to overstep the line, they have an opening to apologize or rephrase.